MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directline.md

     ![Copy Direct Line key](media/bot-service-channel-connect-directline/directline-copykey.png "Copy Direct Line key")

+    > [!NOTE]
+    > Secrets should not be exposed or embedded in client applications.
+See next step.

-1. Alternatively, use the Direct Line API to [exchange the key for a token](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md#generate-token) that your client can use to authenticate its subsequent requests within the scope of a single conversation.
+1. The best practice is to use the Direct Line API to [exchange the key for a token](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md#generate-token).
+The client application then will use the token to authenticate its requests within the scope of a single conversation.

 ## Configure settings